 While many outsiders picture Grand Forks as an ever-frozen city with winters only rivaled by those “Beyond the Wall” in Game of Thrones, the truth is far different.
 The summer months offer long days with temperatures that can creep as high as our way-up-northern latitude.
 Fortunately, our community has an abundance of water activities for the young (and young at heart) to cool off on a hot day.
-So check out the list below and take full advantage of our glorious summer weather.
+So check out the list below of 7 water activities in Greater Grand Forks and take full advantage of our glorious summer weather.
 Winter is coming, as they say.

-7 Water Activities in Greater Grand Forks
+Water Activities in Grand Forks: Splash Parks

-3. Turtle River State Park
+Water Activities in Grand Forks: Turtle River State Park

-4. Larimore Dam Recreation Area and Campground
+Water Activities in Grand Forks: Larimore Dam Recreation Area and Campground

-5. Red Lake Falls
+Water Activities in Grand Forks: Red Lake Falls

-7. Icelandic State Park
+Water Activities in Grand Forks: Icelandic State Park

 Hello!
 My name is Scott Schofield and the Air Force has brought me to Grand Forks.
 Twice!
 I’m originally from New York and my wife Jackie is from New Mexico, but we feel very much at home here in Grand Forks.
 We really enjoy the people we’ve met, the sense of community, and the overall quality of life that Grand Forks has to offer.
 Running and cycling are my therapy so we’ll probably pass each other out on the trails.